rdpfeifle/tenzies-game-react/README.md

 ## How to Play

 1. Click the 'Roll Dice' button to roll all 10 dice.
-2. Click on individual dice to hold or release them from rolling.
+2. Click on individual dice to hold.
 3. Roll the dice again until all 10 dice have the same value.
 4. Once all 10 dice have the same value, you win!